Strong, steady leadership

 Roger J. Urwin, PhD, C.B.E.

-Dr. Urwin is the Chair of ATCO Australia Pty Ltd. He has worked in gas, electric and telecom utilities throughout his career.
+Dr. Urwin is a director of ATCO Ltd., the Lead Director of Canadian Utilities, Chair of the Board of Directors of ATCO Australia Pty Ltd., and Vice-Chair of LUMA Energy, LLC.
+He has worked in gas, electric and telecom utilities throughout his career.
 He retired at the end of 2006 as Group Chief Executive of National Grid plc.
 He played a key role in establishing National Grid's international strategy and its successful expansion into the U.S., creating one of the largest investor-owned utility companies in the world.
 Dr. Urwin was the Managing Director and Chief Executive of London Electricity from 1990 to 1995.
 He was non-executive Chairman of Utilico Investments Limited until October 2015 and has been a special advisor to Global Infrastructure Partners, an international infrastructure investment fund.
 He was Chair of Alfred McAlpine plc from 2006 to 2008.

 Dr. Urwin is a Commander of the Order of the British Empire.